TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.89.md

 ---

-LAMEDH.
-For ever, O Jehovah, Thy word is settled in heaven.
+Yahweh, your word is settled in heaven forever.